jabbercat/jabbercat/docs/testing/index.rst

 To get in touch, you can:

-* join our MUC at `xmpp:jabbercat@conference.zombofant.net`_,
+* join our MUC at `jabbercat@conference.zombofant.net
+  <xmpp:jabbercat@conference.zombofant.net>`_,
-* directly send Jabber IMs to `xmpp:jonas@wielicki.name`_ (adding them to the roster before sending a message is recommended, but not needed as long as your message is not multi-line).
+* directly send Jabber IMs to `jonas@wielicki.name <xmpp:jonas@wielicki.name>`_
+  (adding them to the roster before sending a message is recommended, but not needed as long as your message is not multi-line).
-* send an e-mail to `mailto:jonas@wielicki.name`_.
+* send an e-mail to `jonas@wielicki.name <mailto:jonas@wielicki.name>`_.

+Of course, if you feel confident with reporting issues, feel free to `open one at GitHub <https://github.com/jabbercat/jabbercat/issues/new>`_ right away.